 Contact Campus Security at 618-634-3232 or the front desk at 618-634-3399 for non-emergencies.
 Dial 9-1-1 for emergencies only.
 Any suspicious activity or person seen in the parking lots or loitering around vehicles, or inside buildings should be reported to the security department.
 In addition you may report a crime to the following areas:

-- Vice President of Student and Administrative Services
+- Vice President of Student Success and Services

 - Location: H2109.

 - Vice President of Financial and Campus Operations

 - Number: (618) 634-3242